-The origin of pho can be traced to early 20th century Nam Dinh Province in northern Vietnam.
-The higher availability of beef due to French demand resulted in a surplus of beef bones which were then used as the base for modern pho.
+The origin of pho noodle soup can be traced to early 20th century Nam Dinh Province in northern Vietnam.
+The higher availability of beef due to French demand resulted in a surplus of beef bones which were then used as the base for modern pho soup.

-With the Partition of Vietnam in 1954, over a million people fled from the north to the south, bringing with them their affinity for this beloved food.
+With the Partition of Vietnam in 1954, over a million people fled from the north to the south, bringing with them their affinity for this beloved noodle soup.
 This helped popularize pho in other parts of Vietnam, which in turn led to further development of the dish.

-Northern pho tends to use wider noodles and a lot more green onions.
+Recipes for northern pho soup tend to use wider rice noodles and a lot more green onions.
 Garnishes are generally limited only to vinegar, fish sauce, and chili sauce.
-Southern pho, on the other hand, has a sweeter broth and is topped with bean sprouts and a wider variety of fresh herbs.
+Southern pho soup, on the other hand, has a sweeter broth and is topped with bean sprouts and a wider variety of fresh herbs.

 2. Banh Mi

-Like pho, banh mi is a Vietnamese food favorite.
-Even if you aren’t that familiar with Vietnamese food or have never been to Vietnam, chances are you’ve at least heard of banh mi.
+Like pho, banh mi is one of the most well-known examples of Vietnamese food.
+Even if you aren’t that familiar with traditional Vietnamese food or have never been to Vietnam, chances are you’ve at least heard of banh mi.
 It’s considered a Vietnamese national dish and can be found pretty much anywhere in Vietnam.

 Strictly speaking, “banh mi” is the Vietnamese word for the baguette which was introduced by the French during the colonial period.
 But when most people say “banh mi”, they’re referring specifically to the baguette sandwich made with different types of meat, vegetables, and condiments.

-Pork is frequently used in the sandwich in many forms like paté, grilled patties, Vietnamese sausage, cold cuts, terrine, and floss.
-Commonly used vegetables include cucumber slices, coriander, pickled carrots, and shredded radish.
+Pork is frequently used in banh mi sandwiches and comes in many forms like paté, grilled patties, Vietnamese sausage, cold cuts, terrine, and floss.
+Commonly used vegetables in banh mi include cucumber slices, coriander, pickled carrots, herbs, and shredded radish.
 But like any sandwich, you can basically put whatever you want in a banh mi so there are many varieties made with other ingredients as well like duck, egg, grilled chicken, fish cake, etc.

-No matter what you put in a banh mi, what makes this sandwich truly special is the bread.
+No matter what you put in a banh mi, what makes this sandwich truly special is the baguette.
 They make it so crusty and crunchy on the outside but soft and pillowy on the inside that it sort of crumbles in on itself when you take a bite.
-It is so good and one of my absolute favorite foods to eat in Vietnam.
+Banh mi is so incredibly delicious and one of my absolute favorite foods to eat in Vietnam.

 3. Nem Cuon / Goi Cuon